 Equality and freedom are cornerstones of the Finnish education system.
 In Finland, all students have equal opportunities to receive a high-quality education, and thanks to the flat hierarchy of Finnish universities, students are usually on a first-name basis with their professors.

 Academic freedom is also a core value in Finnish universities.
 Unlike the United States or the United Kingdom, students in Finland have the freedom to decide which modules they'd like to study, ensuring that each student graduates with a diverse body of skills and knowledge.

 Finland provides a high standard of living for students and families throughout the country.
 Not only are the Finnish education and healthcare systems top-notch, but the cost of living is manageable for most students, especially since there are plenty of student discounts for food and transportation nationwide.

 Work-life balance is also an important part of Finnish society.
 Work, study and vacation are prioritized equally, so employees and students are welcome to enjoy the fruits of their labor, kick back, and relax with family and friends on their off-hours.
 Sauna, anyone?

 Finland boasts a number of sights, attractions, and natural wonders that'll feed your wanderlust during any season.

-If you've dreamed of experiencing the beauty of Finnish nature, you can venture to Lake Saimaa or the Archipelago National Park, and depending on the time of year, you might be lucky enough to catch a glimpse of the northern lights or midnight sun.
+If you've dreamed of experiencing the beauty of Finnish nature, you can venture to Lake Saimaa or the Archipelago National Park, and depending on the time of year, you might be lucky enough to catch a glimpse of the northern lights or the midnight sun.

 Finland also has open-air museums like Seurasaari, Luostarinmäki, and the Suomenlinna fortress for history buffs to enjoy, while others may prefer to visit the Moomin Museum in Tampere, which features exhibits dedicated to these beloved literary characters.